ikunetwork/WhitePaper/README.md

 ### Decentralized Key Management System

 As the `RST[x]DC` is incentivized to upload relevant and appropriate research data to IPFS, the associated private key to trigger the `permissionlessLicense` must be encrypted and only available to `RST[x]` Holders at a specified balance threshold.
 In no way will the IKU Foundation own or control any private key to `RST[x]` associated data in IPFS of which the `permissionlessLicense` unlocks.
-Instead, IKU will employ a NuCypher proxy re-encryption mechanism where the `RST[x]DC` will delegate re-encryption of the private key to a proxy in the NuCypher proxy re-encryption node upon `RST[x]` Holder request of the `RST[x]` in the `devtools`.
+Instead, IKU will employ a NuCypher proxy re-encryption mechanism where the `RST[x]DC` will delegate re-encryption of the private key to a proxy in the NuCypher proxy re-encryption node upon `RST[x]` Holder request of the `RST[x]` in the `devtools`.<sup>[35](#f35)</sup>

 ### The IKU Reserve
 The IN will maintain its funds, along with IKU as necessary for incentivizing VR peer review, liquidity and community bounties in both software and medicine.
 [FN: The funds will be stored in an Ethereum MultiSigWallet (https://github.com/Gnosis/MultiSigWallet) which is built on top of ConsenSys Ethereum MultiSigWallet (https://github.com/ConsenSys/MultiSigWallet).]
 All foundation transactions and bounties will be public, enabling anyone to see its balance sheet in real time.